svaarala/duktape/doc/debugger.rst

 * For each Duktape transport write call:

   - If the write data fits into BUF, append it.
-If not, append as many bytes as fit in the remaining BUF space.
+If not, append as many bytes as fit in the remaining BUF space (partial write).

   - If the buffer is now full (N bytes), send and empty the buffer.